dspiljar/mboxgrep/INSTALL.md

 Optionally, `mboxgrep` can be linked with the following libraries:

-- PCRE, to enable support for regular expressions compatible with Perl 5;
+- PCRE2, to enable support for regular expressions compatible with Perl 5;
 - zlib and bzlib, to enable support for compressed mbox folders.